Last Updated April 30th, 2022 at 12:59 pm by Lisa

 Make-Ahead Mashed Potatoes are creamy smooth, buttery, fluffy, and melt in your mouth.
-I am sharing several ways to reheat and keep them warm for dinner, or the holidays like Thanksgiving.
+There are five reheating methods here plus tips on how to keep them warm for dinner, or holiday meals like Thanksgiving when you have several things cooking in the oven.

-We all want creamy classic buttery warm goodness, right?
+We all want that creamy classic buttery warm goodness, right?
 No one wants mashed potatoes that are gummy, lumpy, and cold.
-So today I am sharing all my secrets and tips.

-We will master this side dish with all the techniques.
+Today we will master one of the most popular side dishes in America with easy tips and techniques to make the best mashed potatoes.
 And any dish that you can have ready to go for dinner or entertaining is always a winner...

-TRUE CONFESSION: I didn't make mashed potatoes, as in I didn't want to make them at all...and if I did, I was never happy with how they turned out.
+TRUE CONFESSION: For many years, I didn't make mashed potatoes, as in I didn't want to make them at all...and if I did, I was never happy with how they turned out.

 My Sister-In-Law Krisztina makes the most perfectly creamy mashed potatoes ever, and mine seemed sticky and lumpy-not what you want.
 I had almost given up until I learned a couple of neat tricks from a Chef and my cooking mentor in a professional cooking school.